How to Generate Certificates for Zoom Meetings and Webinars: A Complete Guide

 Sign up for Certopus from https://app.certopus.com

 You can use Certopus templates or create your own using its easy to use editor.
-You can customize your certificate or badge with your logo, colors, fonts, images, and placeholders for the webinar title, date, duration, speaker name, and attendee name and you can also use your custom design.
-You can also add a QR code or URL that links to a verification page where your attendees can verify their certificate or badge authenticity.
-You can also customize the verification page with your logo, colors, fonts, images, and call-to-action button or link.
+You can customize your certificate or badge with your logo, colors, fonts, images, and placeholders for the webinar title, date, duration, speaker name, and attendee name and you can also upload your custom design.

 • Navigate to integrations page from your Certopus Dashboard.
 (Make sure you have set up your organization and event with design and email content saved)